 Repeated use of the same herbicides, or those with similar chemistry, can lead to a buildup of tolerant weeds, development of resistant biotypes, shifts in microbial communities that can facilitate rapid decomposition, which can reduce the length of time soil active herbicides are effective.
-Although herbicide options in vineyards are somewhat limited, weed management programs should not most effective under cool, cloudy conditions when drying time is slow and uptake into target foliage is optimal.
+Although herbicide options in vineyards are somewhat limited, weed management programs should not species including velvetleaf, and will provide some suppression of yellow nutsedge, plantains, and perennial grasses. ^{NY}†Solicam is relatively weak in controlling common annual broadleaf weeds such as pigweed and smartweed species and common lambsquarters.
+Apply to weed-free soil.
+Tank mixes with another preemergence herbicide such as Prowl H2O, simazine, diuron, oxyfluorfen, or oryzalin are needed to attain season-long, broad-spectrum weed control.
+Note that ^{NY}†Solicam is not registered for use in Nassau and Suffolk counties in New York.